kithmina1999/worklenz-astro/src/content/blog/infinity-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [ganttpro-alternative, quire-alternative, proworkflow-alternative, hubstaff-alternative]
+related: [kissflow-self-hosted-alternative, toggl-plan-self-hosted-alternative, jira-self-hosted-alternative, bonsai-self-hosted-alternative]
 ---